 The best deployments are well planned and predetermined so that everything is accounted for well in advance of go-live.
 Carefully consider the implications of our Salesforce deployment and give yourself plenty of time to build and test different scenarios (Positive & negative) before initiating the deployment.

 Deploying can be time-intensive, and with this, a lot of strange things happen.
-We definitely don’t want anyone working in production while these changes are taking place.
-There are following three main reasons:
+We definitely don’t want anyone to work in production while these changes are taking place.
+There are the following three main reasons:

 c) We don’t want the end-users to use the system before it is fully deployed, or before we have had a chance to brief them fully.

-Instead, set a time in advance and let everyone in the organization know out of the user’s nonworking hours is usually best, if possible, to avoid user impact and give us time to fix any issues, which means evening/weekend for most businesses.
+Instead, set time in advance and let everyone in the organization know that out of the user’s nonworking hours are usually best, if possible, to avoid user impact and give us time to fix any issues, which means evening/weekend for most businesses.

 Ensure all users are notified and asked not to log into the org during this time frame.
 If we are working in a big org, or our deployment is a particularly large one, we might want to consider actually freezing users until deployment, post-deployment steps, and until the testing is complete.